joereddington/joereddington.github.io/_posts/2023-09-18-problems-with-typesetting-latex-to-pub.markdown

 * [Tables don't appear at all in mupdf](https://tex.stackexchange.com/questions/700910/tabular-NOT-showing-with-tex4ebook/700911#700911) (one of epub viewers you can get on ubuntu)

 # ebook Viewers
 If you use the ebook viewer mupdf then Ubuntu installs version 1.19.
 However that version doesn't display tables that tex4ebook generates so I built 1.23 from source.
+After a system fail I found I couldn't reinstall that version, and got generally quite annoyed that Amazon's own previewer did a much better job.

 # Endnotes
 Footnotes have to be converted to endnotes, which makes sense, but they don't appear automatically, so you have to put something like: